Edgeworth/memerna/README.md

 ```

 Alternatively, memerna can be compiled using the rnapy python helper script,
-if you have have Python 3.11+ and poetry installed.
+if you have Python 3.11+ and poetry installed.
 This will output builds
 into the given prefix directory, which defaults to $HOME/bin/memerna.

 ```sh